Phyl’s Fillies & Fellas Raise $22,000 for Cancer Care

 Proceeds benefit patients directly

 Thanks to Phyl’s Fillies & Fellas, they can.
 Proceeds from the 2017 Cancer Walk will directly benefit patients like Phyllis by providing gift cards for everyday needs and helping defray the cost of supportive therapies through the Richard C. Heidbreder, MD, Patient Comfort Fund.

 With her cancer treatments and the 5K under her belt, Phyllis is looking ahead to recovery — and the next fundraising event.
 “Knowing Mary, she’ll be pulling together another team as soon as this event is over,” she said.
-Phyllis is touched that her story would inspire so many people to lace up and raise funds for Lahey Health cancer patients and programs (including an anonymous donor who made a gift of $10,000).
+Phyllis is touched that her story would inspire so many people to lace up and raise funds for Lahey Cancer Institute patients and programs (including an anonymous donor who made a gift of $10,000).

 “I’m so touched and grateful, it really makes me tear up,” Phyllis said.
 “When Mary put the word out, people I hadn’t heard from in years came out of the woodwork, either to join the team or contribute financial or emotional support.
 Going forward, I hope this can become an annual team event for us.”